sfranzyshen/esp8266_tpm2net_lpd6803/README.md

 #this needs testing ... upto 256 rgb lpd6803 leds

-we need help testing this since I do not have ws2801 leds ...
+we need help testing this upto 256 pixels ...
+I can verify up to 50 pixels (that is all I have)

 #How to build a build environment.